alexturcoo/ont-nb-DNA/README.md

 # ont-nb-DNA
-This repository is home to a variety of scripts and resources utilized for processing and analyzing Oxford Nanopore Sequencing (ONT) Data in the context of Non-B DNA Structures
+This repository is home to a variety of scripts utilized for preprocessing and analyzing Oxford Nanopore Sequencing (ONT) Data in the context of Non-B DNA Structures.

 ## PREPROCESSING
 This Image is the overall workflow flow preprocessing...
 Will be here when I complete.